voxel51/fiftyone/docs/source/user_guide/export_datasets.rst

 The :class:`fiftyone.types.GeoJSONImageDataset <fiftyone.types.dataset_types.GeoJSONImageDataset>`
-type represents a dataset consisting of images and their associated geo-location data and optional properties stored in `GeoJSON format <https://en.wikipedia.org/wiki/GeoJSON>`_.
+type represents a dataset consisting of images and their associated geolocation data and optional properties stored in `GeoJSON format <https://en.wikipedia.org/wiki/GeoJSON>`_.

 Datasets of this type are exported in the following format: